MoiraLampe/MoiraLampe.github.io/index.md

 # Foraging the Modeling Forest

-A Journey through Computational Neuroscience, Biology, and Machine Learning
+A Journey through Computational Neuroscience, Biology, and Machine Learning.